Skip to content

 Final Kick VR is the most casual title on the list.
 You take penalty kicks against keepers from teams in a fictional international league, climb a small ladder of tournaments, and earn new stadium skins.
 Sessions are short by design.
 A full tournament is 6 to 10 kicks, and a single kick is around 20 seconds.

 VR mode places you in the kicker’s first-person view inside a stadium.
-The crowd roar, stadium lighting, and goal-net camera angle were the strongest immersion moments we noted in testing, and the gameplay loop maps cleanly to a Cardboard viewer because you only need head-tracking plus one input (the magnet or Bluetooth button) per kick.
+The crowd roar, stadium lighting, and goal-net camera angle are the strongest immersion moments, and the gameplay loop maps cleanly to a Cardboard viewer because you only need head-tracking plus one input (the magnet or Bluetooth button) per kick.

 Free, with ads.
 You can play in non-VR mode too; the same matches render on a flat screen with on-screen swipe controls.

-What we liked: the kick physics felt grounded for a free-to-play mobile game, with curve and power controlled by swipe direction in non-VR mode and head-tracked aiming in VR.
+The kick physics are grounded for a free-to-play mobile game, with curve and power controlled by swipe direction in non-VR mode and head-tracked aiming in VR.

-What we didn’t like in our testing: the ad density.
-Without a paid in-app purchase, you’ll see a video ad after roughly every two kicks, which interrupts the flow of a tournament more than it does in most other free-to-play mobile games we’ve reviewed.
-Buying the no-ads upgrade for around $3 turns the game into a much cleaner experience and is the single change we’d make first if you plan to play more than a handful of matches.
+The main drawback is ad density.
+Without a paid in-app purchase, you’ll see a video ad after roughly every two kicks, which interrupts the flow of a tournament more than the ad load in many other free-to-play mobile games.
+Buying the no-ads upgrade for around $3 turns the game into a much cleaner experience and is the first change worth making if you plan to play more than a handful of matches.

 #Quick Comparison of the Four Games